 Central heating boilers

-Boilers are not terribly sexy, but they are important.
+Boilers are not terribly interesting, but they are important.
 Check out the boiler in any property you view.
 If it is more than 10 years old, budget for a replacement.
-Boilers must be serviced annually and if they break down, you can’t afford to hang around waiting for Bob your trusty heating engineer to return from their annual pilgrimage to Benidorm.
+Boilers must be serviced annually and if they break down, you can’t afford to hang around, they need to be fixed as a matter of urgency.

 Older boilers tend to require more fixes and replacement parts.
 Sometimes, it’s cheaper to swap out an older boiler and replace it with a brand-new A-rated appliance that comes with a five-year warranty.
 Not only will it be cheaper to run, but it should also be more reliable.

-Remember, tenants on low incomes don’t want the prospect of having to choose between feeding their kids or heating the living room in winter.
+Remember, tenants will want to minimise how much they spend on bills.
 A property with double-glazed windows and decent external doors, not to mention an energy-efficient boiler, will go a long way to attracting tenants, so it’s not money down the drain.
 In addition, any improvements you make all help to increase the property’s resale value, which we’ll discuss next.

 Potential Resale Value

-Properties close to pubs, takeaways, and other commercial buildings are always harder to sell because mortgage lenders don’t like them, which shrinks your pool of potential buyers.
-Also, whilst some tenants will relish the idea of falling out of the pub and straight into their front room, many will not want to live close to a noisy bar or stinky takeaway.
+For example, properties close to pubs, takeaways, and other commercial buildings are always harder to sell because mortgage lenders don’t like them, which shrinks your pool of potential buyers.
+On the other hand, most tenants or buyers will not want to live close to a noisy bar or takeaway.

 Be sensible: would you want to live in the property?
 If there is anything that might put off potential buyers in the future, think twice before snapping up the property, even if it’s a great price.

 You are much better off looking at properties in up-and-coming areas where values are likely to rise in the next five years or so.
 This represents an excellent capital investment.